 Indeed, the dirty little secret about the Golden Globes is that they're the biggest flim-flam scam on the American public today.
 Okay, other than "Mitt Romney is a far-right conservative."

 (And one of the main reasons that keeps it such a "secret" is because most people don't have the slightest clue who in the world the Hollywood Foreign Press is that gives these awards.
-That's a little sending a congratulations gift to someone who was named "Man of the Year" and not realizing that the honor was given by an online website that sends out the certificates for $18.)
+That's a little like sending a congratulations gift to someone who was named "Man of the Year" and not realizing that the honor was given by an online website that sends out the certificates for $18.)

 I have absolutely no idea who "won" what last night.
 Alas, the depth of human caring simply doesn't stretch that low.
 Mind you, it's not because they're just awards - hey, awards are entertainment, and can be as fun as anything.
 It's because the Golden Globes are to awards what a Black Hole is to French toast.
 There's no connection, but at least with French toast you can pour on syrup and not have human existence sucked out of the universe.